Deaf South Region

-For students outside of Utah County, we have highly qualified teachers of the deaf and hearing/language specialists that provide outreach services to students in Beaver, Carbon, Duchesne, Emery, Garfield, Kane, Grand, Iron, Millard, North Sanpete, South Sanpete, Piute, San Juan, Sevier, Uintah, Washington, and Wayne school districts.
-Our teachers and professionals help facilitate push-in to the mainstream classes and will use the pull-out model for more dynamic intervention and instruction.
+For students outside of Utah County, we have highly qualified teachers of the deaf and hearing/language specialists who provide outreach services to students in Beaver, Carbon, Duchesne, Emery, Garfield, Kane, Grand, Iron, Millard, North Sanpete, South Sanpete, Piute, San Juan, Sevier, Uintah, Washington, and Wayne school districts.
+Our teachers and professionals help facilitate students to leave our schools to transfer to the mainstream classes and will welcome students from mainstream schools into our more dynamic intervention and instruction as needed.
 Through video conferencing technology, we are able to provide distance interpreting, ASL specific training, auditory verbal therapy, speech, and other general academic learning to rural parts of the state.
-This has allowed us to be more efficient with our services and allows our professionals more time with the children we love and serve.
+This has allowed us to be more efficient with our services and allows our professionals more time with the children we serve.

 We are expecting to move into our new Springville building in December of 2019!